Dr. Joanne Scott

 My PhD research investigated the functioning of intermediality in performance, the role and presence of a performer within a live media framework and the types of events that are created when media are mixed live by a present performer.

 More recently my research has explored the intersections of computation and performance and the live mixing of materials as a mode of ‘place-making’ particularly in wild, urban environments.

-I welcome conversations with applicants who are looking to pursue doctoral research in intermedial or multimedia practice and those whose research is positioned in the fields of live art or contemporary performance making.
+I welcome conversations with applicants who are looking to pursue doctoral research in intermedial or multimedia practice and those whose research is positioned in the fields of live art, contemporary performance and place-based creative practices.

 - PG CAP, University of Salford, 2016